 A professional translation is an important part of delivering your message to an international audience.
-However, a translation alone is not sufficient when it comes to optimisation and a high SEO value.
+However, a translation alone is not sufficient in order to achieve optimum content with findability on search engines.
 There is a whole list of things to bear in mind, even when we leave the technical aspects of SEO aside.
 When it comes to your on-page SEO you should pay attention to things like:

 By optimising your content in every language, you can achieve a higher click-through rate (CTR) and a low bounce rate.
 The reader will first be tempted to visit your page through an inviting meta description.
 The content on the page should then make sure that potential clients and other interested parties will linger on your page.
 This is how you can really reach them.

 The importance of language can barely be overemphasised when it comes to global SEO.
 Your readers can only find you if the words they are using match your keywords.
 Therefore, if you simply translate your texts, you’ll be likely to shoot blanks.
 To give an example: If you are selling fridges, you can choose to translate the word fridge in French to either “frigo” or “réfrigérateur”.
 First of all, it is important that you are aware of the existence of these options (and the possible differences in their interpretation) to be able to research which option will receive the most hits.